menu icon

 • This pattern is made in rows.

-• Row 2: In the second ch from the hook make a bs.
+• Row 1: In the third ch from the hook make a bs.

 • Skip the next ch and repeat the above process for making another bean stitch.
-Repeat for the rest of the row.
+Repeat from * for the rest of the row.

-• At the end of the row, ch x1 and turn.
+• At the end of the row, ch x2 and turn.

 • Sewing: Sew the two ends of the crochet infinity scarf together and then weave in tails.

-• Once that is done you now have a cute bean stitch infinity scarf ready for the next cold winters day!
+• Once that is done you now have a cute crochet bean stitch infinity scarf ready for the next cold winters day!
+This infinity scarf crochet pattern is free for everyone and perfect for beginners.

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!